Australian Tax FAQs from Sydney Moving Guide Readers

 I would like to thank H&R Block Australia for providing the information below.
 It was a huge help as I was in a bit of a tight spot.

 The response was huge.
 After going through all the questions from readers, I came up with 25 questions and sent them off to the tax accountant then waited for his reply.
-And waited…and waited…then I started emailing him, still no response.
-Finally, months later, he replied that he was no longer interest in doing a FAQ.
+And waited, and waited, then I started emailing him, still no response.
+Finally, months later, he replied that he was no longer interested in doing an FAQ.
 Boo.

-That's when I reached out to H&R Block Australia to see if there was anyway they could help out.
-Thankfully they said yes but wasn’t able to answer all 25 reader's questions at once.
-Instead they suggested starting with the top six questions and then go from there.
+That's when I reached out to H&R Block Australia to see if there was any way they could help out.
+Thankfully they said yes, but weren't able to answer all 25 reader's questions at once.
+Instead, they suggested starting with the top six questions and then go from there.
 I do still have all the other tax questions and will be working on getting answers for those myself.
 I will update this post as I go, so subscribe to notified when those updates are.

-- In which country do I report income if I am living in Australia on my spouse’s 457 visa but am working for an overseas company that pays me in foreign currency?
+In which country do I report income if I am living in Australia on my spouse’s work visa but am working for an overseas company that pays me in foreign currency?

-- What work expenses can I claim on my Australian tax return?
-Can I claim any of my 457 visa fees since they are work related?
-What about my child's tuition, private health insurance, the internet at home or mobile phones used for work?
+What work expenses can I claim on my Australian tax return?
+Can I claim any of my 482 visa fees since they are work-related?
+What about my child's tuition, private health insurance, the internet at home, or mobile phones used for work?

-- Do I owe tax on money I transfer to Australia if I have a 457 visa?
+Do I owe tax on the money I transfer to Australia if I have a 482 visa?
 What about if I have a permanent residency visa?

 You only pay tax on income and merely transferring funds into Australia isn’t income, regardless of your visa type.
 If the money you’re transferring arises from income earned overseas (from overseas employment for instance, or the sale of an asset), you may have a tax liability on that income, but that’s the case regardless of whether you transfer the proceeds to Australia or not.